 One urban legend concerning the lifespan of swallowed gum does contain a kernel of truth; bubblegum and other synthetic gum-based candies can indeed remain in the stomach and form harmful bezoars.
 This would require swallowing a significant amount of gum, however, and most individual pieces of ingested gum will pass through the rest of the digestive tract without incident.

 Some bezoars do appear on traditional x-ray films, along with ingested foreign objects.
 A child with a large hair bezoar in his or her stomach may need some behavior modification therapy in order to curb the urge to chew on his or her hair, or his or her hair could need to be trimmed in order to prevent future incidents.
-For bezoars caused by food, a doctor may prescribe medications which soften or dissolve them chemically.
+For obstructions caused by food, a doctor may prescribe medications which soften or dissolve them chemically.

-Especially large bezoars may require surgical intervention, either through the abdomen or with instruments introduced through the esophagus.
+Especially large examples may require surgical intervention, either through the abdomen or with instruments introduced through the esophagus.
 Sometimes a surgeon will physically remove the entire bezoar, while other times he or she will break up the mass into smaller, more digestible parts.
 Most often, however, the masses will either dissolve over time or pass through the digestive system along with other ingested foods.